 BA(U of A), MFA(UBC)

-Carol Shaben is an award-winning author and journalist.
-Her first book, Into the Abyss, was a national bestseller published in Canada, the US, the UK, Commonwealth and Spanish-speaking world.
-It won the Edna Staebler National Award for Nonfiction and was a finalist for the BC and Yukon Book Prizes.
-It was also selected as a Barnes & Noble Discover Great New Writers pick, a BBC Radio 4 Book of the Week and an Amazon.com Book of the Month, and has been optioned for film.
-Carol’s second book, The Marriott Cell, co-written with Egyptian-Canadian journalist Mohamed Fahmy, was long listed for the 2018 RBC Taylor Prize, named one of The Globe & Mail’s 100 Best Books of the Year and won the Ontario Historical Society Huguenot Award.
+Carol Shaben (she/her) is an award-winning author and journalist.
+Her first book, Into the Abyss, is a national bestseller published in Canada, the US, the UK, Commonwealth and the Spanish-speaking world.
+It won the Edna Staebler National Award for Nonfiction, was a finalist for the BC and Yukon Book Prizes was selected as a Barnes & Noble Discover Great New Writers pick and a BBC Radio 4 Book of the Week and is an Amazon.com Best seller and Editor’s pick.
+Carol’s second book, The Marriott Cell, co-written with Egyptian-Canadian journalist Mohamed Fahmy, was long-listed for the 2018 RBC Taylor Prize, named one of The Globe & Mail’s 100 Best Books of the Year, and won the Ontario Historical Society Huguenot Award.
 A former CBC Radio journalist, Carol is the recipient of two National Magazine Awards, including a Gold Medal for Investigative Journalism.
-She is a Faculty Editor at the Banff Centre for Arts and Creativity’s Literary Journalism Program and an Adjunct Professor in UBC’s School of Creative Writing.
+She is a Faculty Editor at the Banff Centre for Arts and Creativity’s Literary Journalism Program and an Adjunct Professor at UBC’s School of Creative Writing.